About me

 Tidbits

-Some very nice things that kind people have said about me or my work.
+A few of the nice things that kind people have said about me or my work.
 See also the Presentations page for comments on some of my presentations.